Udityanshu/github-slideshow/_posts/0000-01-02-Udityanshu.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
 My name is Udityanshu Goyal.
-I love speed
+I love speed!
 Use the left arrow to go back!